mmondics/openshift-intro/README.md

     oc logs build/nationalparks-1
     ```

+    You can add the `-f` flag to follow the build logs.
 Once you see `Push successful` at the end of the build logs, your new container image has been built and pushed into OpenShift's internal registry.
 It will then automatically be deployed in a pod.

 28. **Check that the `nationalparks` pod is running and ready**.